ory/kratos/docs/docs/concepts/index.md

-Traditional identity systems - sometimes referred to as Identity and Access Management (IAM), Identity Management (IdM), Identity Provider (I(d)P), or IDaaS (Identity as a Service) - have shortcomings that highlight the main differences betweeen ORY Kratos and other systems.
+Traditional identity systems - sometimes referred to as Identity and Access Management (IAM), Identity Management (IdM), Identity Provider (I(d)P), or IDaaS (Identity as a Service) - have shortcomings that highlight the main differences between ORY Kratos and other systems.

 ORY Kratos solves identity on the network.
 It is not a on-device, for instance mobile phones, user database.
 In Ory Kratos there is always an exchange of